sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

 ### Running

-To run the module issue
+To run the module with n events and to perform the computation on gpu with vectors of length m issue

 ```
-mpirun -n 1 cmsRun cpuNode.py : -n 1 cmsRun gpuNode.py
+mpirun -n 1 cmsRun cpuNode.py maxEvents=n vlen=m : -n 1 cmsRun gpuNode.py maxEvents=n runOnGPU=True
 ```

 into the folder `HeterogeneousCore/MPICore/test`.
 This runs the two paths, both in only one instance, using mpirun.